"Every time you have to speak, you are auditioning for leadership.” ~ James C. Humes1. It is an indication of future performance.

 2. It is a test of where you fit at this time.
 It isn’t a personal value-judgment.

-"Go confidently in the direction of your dreams.
+"Every time you have to speak, you are auditioning for leadership.” ~ James C. Humes"Go confidently in the direction of your dreams.
 Live the life you have imagined.” ~Henry David Thoreau

 I would like to congratulate all our graduates!
 You have worked hard, learned well and reached new heights.
 These three years may seem to have flown by, but I remember when you were all 1Ls in the CSO Orientation, listening to the 2Ls and 3Ls talking about their jobs, wondering whether you would ever sound so confident and knowledgeable.
 And now you do.
 You are about to enter our Noble Profession at last!